ssec/sift/doc/source/configuration-watchdog.rst

 updated is longer ago than the ``max_tolerable_idle_time``.
 These three time span related configurations are in seconds.

-To work around the memory leak in MTG-SIFT, the watchdog is able to issue a restart request once the ``auto_restart_interval`` is over.
+To work around the memory leak in SIFT, the watchdog is able to issue a restart request once the ``auto_restart_interval`` is over.
 If the user denies this request by cklicking on the *cancel* button in the popup window, the watchdog will send another request every ``auto_restart_ask_again_interval``